Georgia Employment Screening Background Check Services

 State agencies will have to comply with this law.

 Due to the incomplete data reported by Georgia counties it is recommended that a current Georgia statewide Criminal and a county criminal background check be ordered for employment Screening.
-Both of these reports are normally returned within24 to 48 hours.
-Some Georgia counties take much longer than others in returning records.

 Our criminal records Smart Search Plus® has become the industry standard for a quality criminal records background check.